UmuhireAnuarithe/Password_Locker/readme.md

 * Generate a password for a new credential/account.
 * display all credential i already created

+# Test Driven Development -TDD
+* Coding
+* Creeating username and password and also login in
+* Testing if username and password is saved
+* checking if  username can be deleted
+* Refactoring
+* Confrimation about testing
 ## Installation

 Clone this using the command below: